 (Source: gov.uk – Tell Us Once)

-If you prefer to return the passport physically – or if you are not using Tell Us Once – you can send the passport directly to HM Passport Office.
+If you prefer to return the passport physically – or if you are not using Tell Us Once – you can send it to HM Passport Office by post.

-Before posting: Cut across one corner of the passport (HMPO guidance specifies the top right-hand corner).
-This physically cancels the passport for travel purposes before it is formally processed and reduces the risk of it being misused if lost in transit.
+Before posting: Cut across one corner of the passport (top right-hand corner).
+This physically cancels the document for travel purposes before it is formally processed, and reduces the risk of misuse if lost in transit.
 Do not shred or destroy the passport – just snip the corner.

 What to include in the envelope: